Description

 The Ellsworth Creek Preserve is about thinking big.
 The Nature Conservancy purchased the entire watershed to protect old-growth forest, salmon, amphibians, birds and more.
 Working with scientists and partners, we are restoring thousands of acres of forest and miles of vital streams.

 Stands of old-growth Sitka spruce, Western red cedar and other conifers, some over 800 years old, remain here in a landscape that has endured habitat fragmentation and decades of logging.
-Marbled murrelets still nest high in the tree canopy and black bear, cougar and elk roam the forest floor.
+Marbled murrelets still nest high in the tree canopy; black bear, cougar and elk roam the forest floor.
 Flanked by abundant trees, Ellsworth Creek provides critical spawning habitat for coho and chum salmon.

 Conservation Actions